Chlamydia is a bacterial STI that affects both guys and girls,and is easily

 Not everyone will have symptoms, but you might notice:

 Some people get thrush once and other will experience it may times.
 If you get thrush 4 or more times in 12 months you should seek medical attention, this is called re-current thrush.
 Avoid wearing tight clothing, make sure the vagina is well lubricated before sex and girls should wash and wipe genitals from front to back.

-Genital warts can be treated by painting them with a special liquid which you can apply at home.
-You would need to make an appointment at your local clinic.
+You would need to make an appointment at your local GUM clinic.
+Sometimes genital warts can be treated by painting them with a special liquid which you can apply at home.

 Other treatments include cryotherapy (freezing), cauterisation (burning), laser therapy and surgical removal under general anaesthetic.